Chrome pigments: a nail expert shares a troubleshooting guide

 Top coat issues

-Pitting, dents or wrinkling in your top coat or chrome occurs when your top coat is contaminated with chrome pigment or even glitter, dust and other containments.
-If you have a top coat specifically for chrome and it is running low, it may also be too contaminated leading to service breakdown and one of the other issues above.
-It is paramount to get into the habit of wiping your brush clean on a soft wipe or tissue before putting the brush back in the bottle after it has touched chrome or glitter to avoid this contamination.
-This issue can also occur if the top coat is applied too thinly as some as designed for a slightly thicker application.
+Pitting, dents or wrinkling in your top coat or chrome occur when the top coat is contaminated with chrome pigment or other containments.
+If you have a top coat specifically for chrome and it is running low, it may be too contaminated.
+It is paramount to wipe the top coat brush clean on a soft wipe or tissue after it has touched chrome, before you put it back in the bottle.

 Happy chroming!